JericoJr/TaskManager/README.md

 A modern Task Manager Web Application built with Flask, Python, HTML, CSS, Jinja, and JavaScript.

 This project helps users create, edit, organize, and track tasks efficiently through a task table that stores key details such as the title, description, deadline, priority, and status.
-Tasks can be sorted and filtered by date, priority, status, or other fields, making it easier to manage both short- and long-term goals.
+Tasks can be sorted and filtered by date, priority, status, or other fields, making it easier to manage both short-term and long-term goals.

 To keep users on track, the app supports automated email reminders scheduled with GitHub Actions (cron workflow):